 One of the most common problems seen at the farm involves the horse’s stifle.
 This joint is similar to the knee in people.
 The stifle consists of 3 bones: the tibia, femur, and patella.
 The tibia is like a person’s shin bone, the femur is like the thigh bone and the patella is like the knee cap.

-The horse is examined by a vet, and it is determined that the horse has an “upward fixation of the patella” – in simple words this means that the patella, or knee cap, slides out of position.
+The horse is examined by a vet, and it is determined that the horse has an “upward fixation of the patella”.
+In simple words this means that the patella, or knee cap, slides out of position.
 This condition is seen in horses that have very upright or straight stifles, as you can see in this picture.
-In horses with straight stifles, the stifle is very straight, so it is easier for the patella to slide up and catch on the femur.
-This problem is also seen when horses have time off, as the muscles that hold the stifle in place become weak, leading to reduced tension on the patellar ligaments, and they become slack resulting in the sliding of the patella.
+In horses with straight stifles, it is easier for the patella to slide up and catch on the femur.
+This problem is also seen when horses have time off, as the muscles that hold the stifle in place become weak.
+This leads to reduced tension on the patellar ligaments, and they become slack resulting in the sliding of the patella.

 At Brook Hill Farm, drug therapy is used to help these horses.
 In this picture, one of the College Interns is giving the horse a shot while being supervised by a licensed Veterinarian.
 Once the shot is given, the rehabilitation work begins.